Perceiving predators: Understanding how plants 'sense' herbivore attack

-Category: Environment Hits: 3Plants are known to possess solid immune response mechanisms.
+Category: Environment Hits: 6Plants are known to possess solid immune response mechanisms.
 One such response is 'sensing' attack by herbivorous animals.
 Researchers discuss 'elicitors' -- the molecules that initiate plant defense mechanisms against herbivore attack.
 He highlights the major types of elicitors and the underlying cellular signaling, and states that this could spur research on organic farming practices that could prevent the use of harmful pesticides.

 Read more https://www.sciencedaily.com/releases/2021/02/210216133437.htm